Open-Security-Working-Group/paper-what-makes-hardened-container-image/draft-outline.md

 * Available scanning to confirm origin

 ### Pull content layered into container image from trusted sources
-When building a custom container image the reason is typically to layer additional packages, binaries, or runnable source on top of the base image, and often that content comes from outside sources, such as packages or binaries from venders or upstream communities.
+When building a custom container image the reason is typically to layer additional packages, binaries, or runnable source on top of the base image, and often that content comes from outside sources, such as packages or binaries from vendors or upstream communities.

 The key is to be verifying the pull source of that content as part of the installation process into the container image and/or as a validation scan after the container image is built but before it is published.